CLERKSHIPS & SUB-INTERNSHIPS

 Grand Junction, Colorado

 St. Mary's Family Medicine Residency offers fourth year Family Medicine clerkships of 3-4 weeks to medical students from LCME (Liaison Committee on Medical Education) accredited or AOA approved medical schools.
 You will be in the outpatient clinic paired with a faculty or senior resident as your preceptor.
 One week is spent on the Teaching Service admitting and following patients.
 You may also apply for a FM Sub-I, which involves three weeks on the Teaching Service and one week in the outpatient clinic.
 If you would like a taste of a rural practice, we may be able to incorporate some time with two of our graduates in Buena Vista.
-Enjoy the many recreational opportunities nearby while you participate in all the educational offerings.

 This is a great opportunity to experience the program and see if it is a good fit for you.
 We usually have housing available for a nominal fee.
 Share a house on the St. Mary’s Hospital Campus, just steps away from the work, overlooking a beautiful park.